Curriculum for the Environment and Ecology

 Amy E. Cooke, Director of Undergraduate Studies

-Richard Andrews (Public Policy), Carol Arnosti (Marine Sciences), Larry Band (Geography), Larry Benninger (Geological Sciences), Philip Berke (City and Regional Planning), Phil Bromberg (Medicine), Jaye Cable (Marine Sciences), Joe Carter (Geological Sciences), Barbara Entwisle (Sociology), Pat Gensel (Biology), Allen Glazner (Geological Sciences), William Gray (Environmental Sciences and Engineering), Donald Hornstein (School of Law), Rich Kamens (Environmental Sciences and Engineering), Andrew Keeler (East Carolina University), Joel Kingsolver (Biology), Paul Leslie (Anthropology), Richard Luettich (Institute for Marine Sciences), Doug MacLean (Philosophy), Christopher Martens (Marine Sciences), Brent McKee (Marine Sciences), Timothy McKeown (Political Science), Hans Paerl (Institute for Marine Sciences), David Peden (Pediatrics), Robert Peet (Biology), Charles Peterson (Institute for Marine Sciences), Frederick Pfaendar (Environmental Sciences and Engineering), David Pfennig (Biology), John Pickles (Geography), Jose Rial (Geological Sciences), Al Segars (Kenan–Flagler Business School), Andreas Teske (Marine Sciences), Stephen Walsh (Geography), Peter White (Biology), Dale Whittington (City and Regional Planning), Haven Wiley (Biology).
+Richard Andrews (Public Policy), Carol Arnosti (Marine Sciences), Larry Band (Geography), Larry Benninger (Geological Sciences), Philip Berke (City and Regional Planning), Jaye Cable (Marine Sciences), Joe Carter (Geological Sciences), Barbara Entwisle (Sociology), Pat Gensel (Biology), William Gray (Environmental Sciences and Engineering), Donald Hornstein (School of Law), Rich Kamens (Environmental Sciences and Engineering), Andrew Keeler (East Carolina University), Joel Kingsolver (Biology), Jonathan Lees (Geological Sciences), Paul Leslie (Anthropology), Richard Luettich (Institute for Marine Sciences), Doug MacLean (Philosophy), Christopher Martens (Marine Sciences), Brent McKee (Marine Sciences), Timothy McKeown (Political Science), Hans Paerl (Institute for Marine Sciences), Robert Peet (Biology), Charles Peterson (Institute for Marine Sciences), David Pfennig (Biology), Jose Rial (Geological Sciences), Al Segars (KenanFlagler Business School), Andreas Teske (Marine Sciences), Stephen Walsh (Geography), Peter White (Biology), Dale Whittington (City and Regional Planning), Haven Wiley (Biology).

 Affiliated Associate Professors

-Marc Alperin (Marine Sciences), John Bruno (Biology), Martin Doyle (Duke University), Chip Konrad (Geography), Charles Mitchell (Biology), Aaron Moody (Geography), Rachel Noble (Institute for Marine Sciences), Karin Pfennig (Biology), Michael Piehler (Institute for Marine Sciences), Daniel Rodriquez (City and Regional Planning), Keith Sockman (Biology), Conghe Song (Geography), Donna Surge (Geological Sciences), Alan Weakley (Environment and Ecology), Stephen Whalen (Environmental Sciences and Engineering).
+Marc Alperin (Marine Sciences), John Bruno (Biology), Chip Konrad (Geography), Charles Mitchell (Biology), Aaron Moody (Geography), Rachel Noble (Institute for Marine Sciences), Karin Pfennig (Biology), Michael Piehler (Institute for Marine Sciences), Daniel Rodriquez (City and Regional Planning), Keith Sockman (Biology), Conghe Song (Geography), Donna Surge (Geological Sciences), Stephen Whalen (Environmental Sciences and Engineering).

 Affiliated Assistant Professors

-Geoffrey Bell (Environment and Ecology), Amy Cooke (Environment and Ecology), Karen Kandl (Western Carolina University), Thomas Martin (Western Carolina University), Elizabeth Shay (Institute for the Environment).
+Geoffrey Bell, Amy Cooke, Karen Kandl (Western Carolina University), Thomas Martin (Western Carolina University).

 The Curriculum for the Environment and Ecology offers diverse and multidisciplinary undergraduate degree programs in environmental science (B.S.) and environmental studies (B.A.).
-Faculty throughout the University, including the College of Arts and Sciences and the schools of business, government, law, medicine, and public health, guide our students through courses, internships, and research opportunities.
-This unique approach provides students an opportunity to explore the base of knowledge needed to understand the environment and its relationship to society, as well as the applications of that knowledge in areas such as environmental modeling; aquatic systems; environmental behavior and decisions; environmental change and human health; ecology, conservation, and biodiversity; and population and the environment.
+Faculty throughout the University, including the College of Arts and Sciences and the schools of business, government, law, and public health, mentor our students through courses, internships, and research opportunities.
+This unique approach provides students an opportunity to explore the knowledge base needed to understand the environment and its relationship to society, as well as the applications of that knowledge in areas such as environmental modeling; aquatic systems; environmental behavior and decisions; environmental change and human health; ecology, conservation, and biodiversity; and population and the environment.
 The degrees combine traditional classroom teaching with extensive use of interdisciplinary, team-based projects, internships, study abroad opportunities, and research.
-The Institute for the Environment is an important partner to the curriculum by facilitating capstone projects, internships, and experiential learning opportunities through several field sites located in North Carolina and abroad.

 The environmental science major leads to a bachelor of science degree and is appropriate for students interested in solving complex environmental and energy resource related problems.
-The major challenges students with rigorous preparation in the basic sciences related to environmental study and the application of those principles to the analysis of environmental processes and problems.
-It focuses on such topics as the ways in which material and energy are moved and transformed in complex environmental systems, the role of society in perturbing those processes, and the techniques of science and engineering that might be used to improve environmental quality.
+The major includes preparation in the basic sciences related to environmental study and the application of those principles to the analysis of environmental processes and problems.
+It focuses on such topics as how material and energy are moved and transformed in complex environmental systems, the role of society in perturbing those processes, and scientific techniques which might be used to improve environmental quality.
 The degree provides strong preparation for graduate or professional training as well as for jobs in government, consulting, and industry.